-This guide is intended to be used by district personnel when developing integration budgets.
+This guide is intended to be used by district personnel when developing achievement and integration revenue budgets.
 The areas listed below represent a framework within which districts must develop their respective budgets.
 This guide is not intended to be an exhaustive description of allowable expenses.
-Rather, it establishes a framework for creating a budget aligned with the Integration Revenue Statute and Rule.
+Rather, it establishes a framework for creating a budget aligned with the Achievement and Integration Revenue Statutes and School Desegregation/Integration Rule.

-Integration budgets must directly support the goals of a district’s current board-approved integration plan on file at the Minnesota Department of Education (MDE).
-Integration budgets need to provide sufficient narrative detail to make evident a clear connection between district integration goals, proposed expenditures, and the goals of the Integration Revenue Program as listed above.
+Achievement and Integration (AI) budgets must directly support the goals of a district’s current AI plan approved by the Minnesota Department of Education (MDE).
+Integration budgets need to provide sufficient narrative detail to make evident a clear connection between district AI goals and strategies, proposed expenditures, and the goals of the achievement and integration program.

-Without substantial evidence that proposed expenditures directly support a district’s integration goals and the statutory goals, a budget cannot be approved by MDE.
+Without substantial evidence that proposed expenditures directly support a district’s AI goals and strategies and meet statutory requirements, a budget cannot be approved by MDE.

-Because it is unlikely that a single line item description of a proposed expenditure will provide enough detail to make evident the connection between expenditures and integration goals, districts are asked to submit a budget narrative explaining how proposed line items are linked to the district’s integration plan and the statutory goals.
-The narrative may be submitted as additional pages within the FY2014 budget worksheet or as a separate document.
+Because it is unlikely that a single line item description of a proposed expenditure will provide enough detail to make evident the connection between expenditures and a district’s AI goals and strategies, districts are asked to submit a budget narrative explaining how proposed line items are linked to programs and strategies in the district’s AI plan.

 Furthermore, professional development expenses and other special expenses in this budget proposal related to travel, food, event space rental or consultants should represent no more than 30 percent of the school district’s total budget from all sources in these areas.
 For example, General Education and other funds would pay for at least 70 percent of the district’s overall professional development.

-Budget proposals must be submitted electronically on current Integration Budget Worksheets which are available to districts on the MDE integration website.
+Budget proposals must be submitted electronically on current Integration Budget Worksheets which are available on the MDE integration website.

 A budget should reflect items in a desegregation plan that was developed in a formal community planning process where the isolated school district or racially identifiable school sites were represented by community members who are not district employees and were at least part of the voting membership of the planning body as referenced in Minnesota Rule 3535.0170 Subpart 3.